Faladeoyin/insurance-sql-analysis/README.md

 # Health Insurance SQL Analysis
-This project demonstrates SQL data analysis on an Insurance dataset imported into Microsoft SQL Server.
+This project demonstrates an analysis of health insurance data using SQL.
+The dataset was imported into Microsoft SQL Server and analyzed to uncover key insights such as cost patterns, demographic distributions, and the impact of lifestyle factors on insurance charges.

 # Dataset Overview
 - Database: Health Analytics